Flaky Egg Bake

 - 2 tablespoons minced fresh basil or 2 teaspoons dried basil

 - 1 cup butter, melted

-- In a large skillet, cook sausage, mushrooms, onion and peppers over medium heat until meat is no longer pink and vegetables are tender; drain.
+- Preheat oven to 350°.
+In a large skillet, cook sausage, mushrooms, onion and peppers over medium heat until meat is no longer pink and vegetables are tender; drain.
 Return sausage mixture to skillet.
-Whisk 5 eggs; add to skillet.
+Whisk five eggs; add to skillet.
 Cook and stir over medium-high heat until set; stir in Havarti cheese.
 Set aside.

 - In a small bowl, combine the spinach, ricotta cheese, Parmesan cheese, basil and remaining egg.
-Brush a 13-in. x 9-in. baking pan with butter.
+Brush a 13x9-in. baking pan with butter.
 Unroll phyllo dough; trim to fit into pan.